What is 3D conformal radiation?

 3D conformal radiation is a radiation therapy technique that allows doctors to sculpt radiation beams to the shape of a tumor.
 It is typically used on tumors that have irregular shapes and lay close to healthy tissues and organs, and may limit radiation exposure to surrounding healthy tissue.
 In addition, this radiation technology allows doctors to view a tumor in three dimensions.
 Based on these images, the equipment is then used to deliver radiation beams from several directions to the tumor.

-At Northwell Health Cancer Institute, 3-dimensional conformal radiation is among the many advanced therapies we use to treat cancer while minimizing damage to surrounding healthy tissue.
+At Northwell Health Cancer Institute, 3D conformal radiation is among the many advanced therapies we use to treat cancer while minimizing damage to surrounding healthy tissue.

 All radiation therapies are administered using evidence-based medicine.
 A multidisciplinary team of doctors, including radiologists, surgeons, pathologists, medical oncologists and radiology oncologists, collaborates on treatment plans to ensure that every aspect of treatment is precisely coordinated for the best possible outcome.
 This includes ongoing peer review and chart rounds.

 Because convenience is a priority, we offer multiple locations for radiation therapy to enable you to obtain treatment near where you live or work.

 Research at Northwell

 Advances in radiotherapy are continuously happening at Northwell Cancer Institute.
 With innovations in radiotherapy technology and techniques, like 3D conformal radiation therapy, we continue to improve outcomes.
 Through our alliance with leading research organization Cold Spring Harbor Laboratory, we participate in investigator-initiated trials to offer the most leading-edge, research-backed therapies to patients.